jfroco/rpizero_lakka_crt/README.md

 ```

-cmdline.txt: The UUID are going to be different, don't worry, just add the "drm.edid_firmware=480i_zero.bin" at the end of the line.
+cmdline.txt: The UUIDs are going to be different, don't worry, just add the "drm.edid_firmware=480i_zero.bin" at the end of the line.
 This will boot 480i with audio support through the HDMI port.
 ```
 boot=UUID=2307-5426 disk=UUID=7e4b2ed5-e279-40c1-8c5e-3eb0fb91b30d quiet console=tty0 drm.edid_firmware=480i_zero.bin